 Further, Telco Cloud is very stringent on secured traffic flow and latency requirements.
 Delay needs to be very low upto scale of milliseconds.
 One the other hand, IT Cloud has low latency requirements , however not as strict as Telco Cloud.
 Moreover, Internet based access is also favored approach for IT Clouds, while Telco Clouds prefer using dedicated Service provider/Telcom Links to deliver Cloud services.
 In terms of over-subscription ratios, Telecom Clouds need 1:1 ratio for CPU allocation, while IT cloud can bear stealing of CPUs across applications.

 With reference to standards, Open standard is the strategic approach for Service provider/Telco Cloud environment, while IT and Enterprise Clouds may employ vendor proprietary technologies.

-The above stated facts have been encapsulated in below table to provide a structure differential between Telco and IT Cloud:
+The above stated facts have been encapsulated in below table:

 |Telco Cloud commonly refers to a Private Cloud deployment within a Telco/ISP environment that hosts Virtual Network Functions (VNFs) of the Telco/ISP Network utilizing NFV techniques.

 |Related to an enterprise workload and is a private cloud deployment.
 IT Cloud provides cloud based services to render enterprise requirements.

 |End user web based IT application

 |Delay / Latency

 |Low latency requirements